Vishesh1110/aps.github.io/README.md

 ***Algorithms***
 * Linked List: A linked list is a linear data structure that consists of a series of nodes connected by pointers.
 Each node contains data and a reference to the next node in the list.
 Unlike arrays, linked lists allow for efficient insertion or removal of elements from any position in the list, as the nodes are not stored contiguously in memory.
+* Linked lists can facilitate YouTube Shorts scrolling by efficiently managing a dynamic sequence of short video segments.
+They allow for flexible insertion and deletion operations, accommodating real-time updates to the feed.
+Linked lists also support seamless navigation through videos, providing a smooth and responsive scrolling experience for users.

 <img width="700" alt="sll" src="https://github.com/Vishesh1110/aps_portfolio/assets/79099604/1a20b10e-6494-4017-ac21-170fa3df2f8a">